-Medications most commonly prescribed in the treatment of ADHD include a class of drugs called Stimulants which have both short-acting and long acting properties.
+Medications most commonly prescribed in the treatment of ADHD include a class of drugs called Stimulants that have both short-acting and long-acting properties.
 Short-acting medications may need to be taken more often, and long-acting drugs can usually be taken once daily.
 Those commonly prescribed include Amphetamine/ Dextroamphetamine (Addreall), Dexmethylphenidate (Focalin), Lisdexamfetamine (Vyvanse), Methylphenidate (Concerta, Ritalin).

 Antidepressants are considered a second choice for treatment of adults with ADHD.
 Similar to stimulants, antidepressants also target norepinephrine and dopamine neurotransmitters.
 These include the older class of drugs called tricyclics but also newer antidepressants such as Venlafaxine (Effexor), and Bupropion (Wellbutrin).
 These medications also additionally help with nicotine cravings and smoking cessation.

-Many adults with ADHD have received negative social feedback from parents, teachers, employers, and peers through the course of their academic or employment history which can negatively impact their confidence, self-esteem of beliefs about their capabilities.
-Cognitive Behavior Therapy (CBT) can help identify negative biases in thinking and beliefs that reduce motivation and increase avoidance behaviors as well as work on increasing a range of adaptive behaviors.
-Mindfulness Mediation Training can also help improve sustained attention on tasks and ability to work through problems, reducing impulsive emotional reactivity.
+Many adults with ADHD have received negative social feedback from parents, teachers, employers, and peers through the course of their academic or employment history that can negatively impact their confidence, self-esteem of beliefs about their capabilities.
+Cognitive behavioral therapy (CBT) can help identify negative biases in thinking and beliefs that reduce motivation and increase avoidance behaviors as well as work on increasing a range of adaptive behaviors.
+Mindfulness mediation training can also help improve sustained attention on tasks and ability to work through problems, reducing impulsive emotional reactivity.

 Treatment may also be targeted towards other mood and anxiety disorders that commonly co-exist in adults with ADHD.